bhanu613/ml4nlu-longnet-theoretical-and-architectural-review/README.md

 If you want to reference this student project:

-> Agarwal, B. & Abdollahi, M. (2026). *LongNet: Scaling Transformers to 1 Billion Tokens —
+> Agarwal, B. & Abdollahi, M. (2026). *LongNet: Scaling Transformers to 1 Billion Tokens-
 > A Theoretical and Methodological Review.* Term paper, Universität Trier, ML4NLU,
 > Winter Semester 2025/26.

-If you use anything from this project, please make sure to cite the original papers — especially Ding et al. (2023).
+If you use anything from this project, please make sure to cite the original papers- especially Ding et al. (2023).
 We're just students writing a term paper; we have no connection to the original LongNet authors.

 ---